Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Implementation, Evaluation Metrics Training

 \subsubsection{Precision-Recall Trade-Off}

 An alternative diagnostic plot to the ROC curve is the precision-recall (PR) trade-off curve.
 This is used in a similar way to the ROC curve but instead focuses on the performance of the classifier to the minority class, and hence is more useful for imbalanced classification problems \citep{brownlee2020imbalancemetrics}.
 Much like the ROC curve, points on the curve represent different classification thresholds with a random classifier resulting in an AUC equal to $0.5$ and a perfect classifier resulting in an AUC of 1.0.
+In addition, macro- and micro averaged scores can also be computed for PR curves, and the preference for using micro-averaged scores in the imbalanced setting remains.